 - General feeling there must be a lot of very empty archaeological dig sites in Egypt?
 Yep.

-Already in Gallery 1 you’re confronted by mummies, sarcophagi, scarabs, coffins and those canopic jars where the internal organs were stored for the afterlife.
+Gallery 1 already confronts you with mummies, sarcophagi, scarabs, coffins and those canopic jars that stored internal organs for the afterlife.

-As a non-expert here’s what else caught my attention:
+As a non-expert, here’s what else caught my attention:

 - Gallery 4 leads off 5 and covers magic and gods (another big deal in ancient Egypt).

-Check also the central display for various mummified animals, including a cat, crocodile, fish and snake.
+Also check the central display for various mummified animals, including a cat, crocodile, fish and snake.

 The collection ends with galleries 7 to 9 and various busts, statues, temple items and similar.

-In 7, for example, you’ll find false doors that acted as symbolic gateways between the present and the hereafter.
+In 7, for example, you find false doors that acted as symbolic gateways between the present and the hereafter.
 Be sure to find the unusually lifelike statue of Sebek-em-saf from 1700 BC.
 “Lifelike” because he was a chubby fellow and the statue shows it.
 Clearly a man of wealth and appetite.

 In 9, look for the 2nd century BC sarcophagus of Pa-nehem-isis, a priest.
 Almost every surface is inscribed with symbols.
 It seems it remained unfinished, and I have visions of Egyptian stonecutters hammering away desperately, trying to meet their contractual deadline.

 (Each time I visit, more and more English appears in the information posters and item labels.
 But some areas may still be largely German-only.)